What Is Generalized Anxiety Disorder? Exploring The DSM-5’s Diagnostic Criteria

 Cognitive behavioral therapy is a recommended way to treat generalized anxiety disorder.
 If you’re curious about this type of treatment and want to learn more, consider online therapy with a BetterHelp therapist.

 Research shows that online therapy is effective, too.
-One study review showed that online CBT effectively treats various anxiety disorders, including GAD, social anxiety, phobia, panic disorders, and OCD, as well as depression, which commonly occurs with anxiety.
-If you’re ready to start online therapy, reach out to a BetterHelp therapist to learn more.
+One study review showed that online CBT effectively treats various disorders, including GAD, social anxiety disorder, phobias, and panic disorders/the tendency to have panic attacks as well as obsessive-compulsive disorder (OCD), and depression, which commonly occurs with anxiety.

 Takeaway